Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 I've decided then to propose a similar tool to my new team in the form of a single, team-shared google document.

-Each team member was asked to fill at the beginning of each day by answering the following questions:
+Each team member fills their entry at the beginning of each day by answering the following questions:

 - What did I do yesterday?
 - Am I blocked with anything?